 - Contacting the ED: The nurse calls or sends a fax to the hospital call center, which then contacts the ED.
 Sending a fax allows nurses to provide patient identification information they would otherwise give by phone.

 - Conducting the consultation: With assistance from the nurse, the physician conducts the examination, using the peripheral equipment to look into the patient's ears, listen to the chest, and look at the skin with a magnifying lens.
-The physician also can ask the resident or nurse questions during the examination.
+The physician also can ask the resident or nurse questions during the examination using video capabilities on mobile devices.
 Based on the findings, the ED physician will prescribe any necessary treatment and decide if a trip to the ED is warranted.

 References/Related ArticlesAn article about the telemedicine program is available at: http://urgentmatters.org/e-newsletter/946626/963952/innovations_7.3.